Durham Johnston Comprehensive School: Traditions

 Some of the areas are named after the great battle of Neville's Cross which was fought on the site in 1346.
 It was between the English and the Scots: the English won.

 The ground floor of the 2-storey block is David Street, named after the defeated Scottish king.
 The ground floor of the 3-storey block is Edward Street, named after the victorious English king, though he was not at the battle.
 The PE corridor is called Neville Street after one of the English commanders.
 He was described in the Lanercost Chronicle as "strong, truthful, cautious and brave".
 The music and drama corridor is Zouche Street, named after the Archbishop of York, another English military commander.
 The top floor of the 2-storey block is Douglas Street, named after one of the Scottish commanders.
 The staff room corridor is called Beaurepaire, the French name for the monastery which then became Bearpark.
 The Learning Support and Sixth Form corridor is Rokeby Street, named after another English commander.
 The first floor of the 3-storey block is Mowbray Street, another English commander.
 The top floor of the 3-storey block is Auld Alliance.
 That describes the link between the Scots and France, united in attacking England.
 The single pod venue is Philippa.
 She was the English queen, much more involved in the battle than Edward.

 Academic performance

-The school ranks in the top 100 schools in the United Kingdom. and is very highly ranked in lists which distinguish clearly between comprehensive and selective schools.
-GCSE 5 A*-C with English and Maths are usually in the top 3 in the county, A level results are always very high.
-Johnston achieves the highest results of any state school in the region and has a distinguished track record in getting students from all backgrounds into the most competitive courses.
-Sutton Trust report 2009 cited it as the only state school in the region reliably to do so year after year.
-Oxbridge entry is usually between 10–15 each year.
-The sixth form and its success is the lasting legacy of the longest-serving and most well-known Head, Dr John Dunford (1983–1999).

-In 2010 student Robert Pattinson won the international Saatchi Art prize.
+In 2010 student Lauren Mincher won the international Saatchi Art prize.

 Johnston was inspected by OFSTED in February 2015 and judged 'outstanding'.